UnicornDad8/issue-tracker/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!

+Feel free to check the [issues page](https://github.com/UnicornDad8/issue-tracker/issues).

+## 📝 License

+This project is [MIT](lic.url) licensed.